DannyH1225/computational-mechanics/module_04/01_Linear-Algebra.md

 closer to how vectors are treated in computer science and data science, vectors are often multi-dimensional, that is, they have many components.
 They contain a set of ordered variables in a data model, like for
-example: the age, youight, daily hours of sleep, youekly hours of exercise, and blood pressure of an individual (five dimensions).
+example: the age, your height, daily hours of sleep, your weekly hours of exercise, and blood pressure of an individual (five dimensions).

 ## Adding and subtracting scaled vectors